jhap1982/giveituruguay/2012/2012-06-07 - KFC Yum Center, Louisville, KY, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Can't Stop
+8. Can't Stop
-Wet Sand
+9. Wet Sand
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Right on Time
+11. Right on Time
-Under the Bridge
+12. Under the Bridge
-Ethiopia
+13. Ethiopia
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-Everybody Knows This Is Nowhere
+19. Everybody Knows This Is Nowhere
-Give It Away
+20. Give It Away
-Encore jam
+21. Encore jam
-Outro Jam
+22. Outro Jam

 ## Notes